stblr/Hanachan/README.md

 ## Status

-At the moment, it is possible to replay a very simple rMC3 ghost for 411 frames (that is, until the actual start of the race).
+At the moment, it is possible to replay the rMC3 Flame Runner BKT for 411 frames (that is, until the actual start of the race).

 ## Future plans